MafiaCoconut/Monstrino/monstrino-docs/docs/intro.md

 # Monstrino Documentation

 Monstrino is a data platform for Monster High collectors.
-It aggregates release, character, pet, media, and pricing information from multiple external sources, normalizes that data into a structured domain model, and exposes it through a single public API.
+It resolves release, character, pet, media, and pricing data from uncontrolled, heterogeneous sources into a canonical domain model with stable product identities and source provenance, and exposes it through a single public API.

 The system is built as a service-oriented architecture with explicit responsibility boundaries, designed for long-term maintainability and incremental evolution on self-hosted infrastructure.